|

 F. J. P. Fredrick John

 Parsons Geard was a corporal in the Royal Flying Corps.
-He had
+Educated

 enlisted in the Royal Engineers in 1910, joining the Balloon Section in